Speaking With Your Eyes

 If you notice several people looking puzzled, it’s maybe time to recap or even say you’ve noticed a few puzzled looks and could you clarify anything for them.

+There will always be one or two people who give the impression they don’t like what they are hearing.
 They’ll appear emotionless, or even frowning.
-Don’t worry, they are probably just concentrating very hard on what you are saying.
+But don’t worry, they are probably just concentrating very hard on what you are saying.

 Video Focus